avaara/PSA-general/README.md

 ## Running the script

 The file `me_func_defs.py` contains all the functions required to compute the open quantum system dynamics.
 One should define their own Hamiltonian describing the system under study in a separate file and call the functions by importing `me_func_defs.py` to that file.
-See the jupyter notebook example how the functions can be used.
+See the jupyter notebook example `Example-notebook.ipynb` on how the functions can be used.

 ## Referencing